 There are three levels of academic dishonesty incidents: Minor, Major, and Egregious.
 The Office of the Registrar will track reports of academic dishonesty and report instances of more than one minor incident and all cases of major and egregious instances.
-In cases where there are differences of opinion, either the dean of the course or the Dean of Student Academic Success my take the matter to the VPAA for consideration.
+In cases where there are differences of opinion, either the dean of the course or the Dean of Student Academic Success my take the matter to the Dean of the College for consideration.